ivyldewitt/gc-go-projects/golang-log.md

 **How does this build on from yesterday?**:

-Truthfully, writing my blog post slowed me down a bit, but that was also extemely useful in better understanding the differences between static vs dyanmic typing, type checking, and strong/weak typing.
+Truthfully, writing my blog post slowed me down a bit, but that was also extremely useful in better understanding the differences between static vs dynamic typing, type checking, and strong/weak typing.

 From what I learned today specifically?
 Understanding the key points of functions in Go is useful because Go is **all about type**.
 And from my experience, you can end up with a lot of typing errors in functions if you're not careful.

 **Key Takeways & Points to Review**:

 * Functions have the following parts: func, receiver, identifier, params, returns, and code
-* We can implment variadic parameters with ... (such as ```x ...int```)
+* We can implement variadic parameters with ... (such as ```x ...int```)
 * We pass in variadic arguments with the following syntax: ```xi...```

 **Any Reflections?**:

 I think in my earlier knowledge of Go I didn't quite understand why variadic functions were useful - I knew the gist of it, but wasn't really putting it together.
-Now with my understanding of the versatility and usefulness of slices, I understand that it's a quick, useful, and essential shortland for passing in a range of values of a specific slice type.
+Now with my understanding of the versatility and usefulness of slices, I understand that it's a quick, useful, and essential shorthand for passing in a range of values of a specific slice type.

 Link: [An Introduction to Types in Go Part 1](https://zentechnista.github.io/2017/08/an-intro-to-types-in-go-part-1/)

+## D18: Friday, August 25th 2017

+**What did I learn today?**:

+Deep dive into the defer keyword, understand how methods work with types, and a *really* intricate look into interfaces and polymorphism.

+**How does this build on from yesterday?**:

+Yesterday (well Wednesday), I focused on the basics of functions, including the syntax and application.
+Now I'm seeing how functions are used on an a more practical level, especially interfaces and polymorphism.

+**Key Takeways & Points to Review**:

+* Polymorphism: In Go, this refers to the fact that a method can be attached to many types, and it can take on different forms based on that type.
+* Interfaces: Allow us to implement methods that can be used by a variety of types.
+We can see this with some interfaces such as the io.Writer interface, which allows us to implement methods from many packages including the net/http package.
+* Empty Interfaces: All types have at least *no* methods.
+This means that all types are also type empty interface.
+* Methods are functions attached to types.
+* The defer statement allows us to defer a function to the end of the execution of the main program.

+**Any Reflections?**:

+It's a lot to take in, but I have confidence that I can do it!
+Wish me luck.